Christian Therapy

 For many people, faith is not separate from their anxiety, their grief, their perfectionism, or their relationships.
 It shapes how they understand suffering, responsibility, hope, and meaning.

 If you’re seeking Christian therapy in Aptos or online across California, you may be looking for a space where your spiritual life doesn’t have to be edited out of the room.
+My background includes graduate level theological training alongside my clinical education as a therapist which allows me to engage thoughtfully with the spiritual questions that often arise in therapy.

 Some of my clients simply want to know their therapist understands the language and worldview of Christianity.
-Others want more direct integration: reflecting on scripture, exploring spiritual formation practices, or making sense of doubts and disappointments in their relationship with God.
+Others want more direct integration- reflecting on scripture, exploring spiritual formation practices, or making sense of doubts and disappointments in their relationship with God.
+However your faith shows up, it’s welcome here.

 Who Christian counseling is for: